6 CRR-NY 201-2.1NY-CRR

 (9) Construction.
 The initiation of physical on-site construction activities which are of a permanent nature excluding site clearing and excavation.
 Such activities include, but are not limited to, installation of building supports and foundations, laying underground pipework and construction of permanent storage structures.

 (12) Emergency.
-Any situation arising from sudden and reasonably unforeseeable events beyond the control of the owner or operator of a facility, including acts of God, which requires immediate corrective action to restore normal operation and which causes the emission source to exceed a technology-based requirement under the permit or State-established emission limitations, due to unavoidable increases in emissions attributable to the situation.
-An emergency shall not include situations caused by improperly designed equipment, lack of preventive maintenance, careless or improper operation, or operator error.
+Any event arising from sudden and reasonably unforeseeable circumstances beyond the control of the owner or operator of a facility, which causes an emission source to exceed a specific permit condition or an applicable requirement.
+An emergency shall not include events caused by improperly designed equipment, lack of preventive maintenance, careless or improper operation, or operator error.

 (13) Emission cap.
 A federally enforceable limit, term, or condition imposed by a permit, or through regulation, that restricts emissions for the purpose of avoiding an applicable requirement to which the stationary source would otherwise be subject, to establish enforceable emission reductions or to avoid the requirement to obtain a title V facility permit.
 An emission cap can be facility-wide or limited to one or more emission units.